jg-digital-media/jgdm_web_project_starter/README.md

 + ```cd``` to a project root directory and clone repository using ```git clone https://github.com/jg-digital-media/jgdm_web_project_starter```

 Or you can simply expand on the CSS and HTML file provided.
 You're set up to use SASS if you wish but you can also just use a standard CSS file.
-If you're using SASS use the command `sass --watch sass.scss:style.css`.
+If you're using SASS, use the command `sass --watch sass.scss:style.css`.

 ## JS Package List
 [Back to Top](#sections)